f-aguzzi/vannevar/readme.md

 - The text editing mode doesn't support newlines.
 When you press return, it's displayed as a space.
 The newlines will be displayed correctly in the view mode.
-- Trails aren't implemented yet.
+- Trails aren't fully implemented yet.
+- Some options in the main menu don't actually lead to any page, the software just hangs.